ebramanti/cmsi387/homework/process-gymnastics/process-gymnastics.md

 #####Answer

 For this command, I used 5 commands piped together. `ps aux` shows all processes for all users.
 From there, I used `grep` to narrow my search space.
 I gave a pattern that checked at the beginning of each line and removed all those containing tbramant and root (required as part of question).
 From there, I returned only USER from the normal dump of text.
-From there, I combined `sort | uniq` to return only once each process running.
+Finally, I combined `sort | uniq` to return only once each process running.

 #####Command